OLC-Bioinformatics/redmine-docs/docs/analysis/plasmidborneidentity.md

 You are required to attach a FASTA-formatted file containing the gene(s) you wish analysed

+#### Optional arguments

+- BLAST program. **NOTE:** GeneSeekr (and therefore PlasmidBorne Identity) does not check to see if your query or database are the appropriate molecule for the requested program.
+    - default is `blastn`
+    - You can select one of the following BLAST programs to use:
+        - blastn - nt query: nt db
+        - blastp - protein query: protein db
+        - blastx - translated nt query: protein db
+        - tblastn - protein query: translated nt db
+        - tblastx - translated nt query: translated nt db
+    - modify as follows:
+        - `blast=tblastx`
+- Minimum cutoff for matches to be included in report.
+    - default is `70`
+    - modify as follows:
+        - `cutoff=80`
+- E-value cutoff
+    - default is `1E-05`
+    - modify as follows:
+        - `evalue=1E-10` or
+        - `evalue=0.01`

 #### Example

 For an example Plasmid-Borne Identity analysis, see [issue 15644](https://redmine.biodiversity.agr.gc.ca/issues/15644).